Canja de galinha: Portugal

 The basic ingredients include chicken, and usually small pasta (like alphabet pasta or pevide pasta) or sometimes rice.
 Common flavoring ingredients are carrot, eggs, olive oil, mint, saffron, clove, white pepper, salt and pepper.
 It is usually accompanied by slices of Portuguese broa bread (corn bread) on the side for dipping.
 This is only a variation of this recipe.

 Brazil

-The Brazilian recipe for canja de galinha uses whole pieces of chicken from the areas with more bones, fried in a very light refogado using a sole smashed garlic clove (fried in vegetable oil until golden but never toasted), has the rice and vegetables (generally solely potato and carrots, in very small cubes; rarely peeled tomato) boiled in broth much more cooked than the usual, and might call for parsley and green onions.
+The Brazilian recipe for canja de galinha uses whole pieces of chicken from the areas with more bones, fried in a very light refogado using a sole smashed garlic clove (fried in olive oil until golden but never toasted), has the rice and vegetables (generally solely potato and carrots, in very small cubes; rarely peeled tomato) boiled in broth much more cooked than the usual, and might call for parsley and green onions.
 Generally, no seasoning is used besides the light use of salt, sauteed garlic and onion (added before the boiling process), black pepper, parsley and green onion.